• Skip to primary navigation

 • ×

-Gum Paste Poppies Tutorial
+Gum Paste Poppies (How to Make)

-Published: Aug 11, 2020 · Modified: Aug 4, 2022 by Priya Maha
+Published: Aug 11, 2020 · Modified: Feb 23, 2024 by Priya Maha

-White gum paste poppy flower with black and green center
+White gum paste poppy flower with black and green center.

 • Gum paste - I used store-bought Satin Ice gum paste.
 It can be rolled really thin and sets well.